knative/docs/serving/using-external-dns.md

 [ExternalDNS](https://github.com/kubernetes-incubator/external-dns) is a tool that synchronizes exposed Kubernetes Services and Ingresses with DNS providers.

-This doc explains how to set up ExternalDNS within a Knative cluster to automate the process of publishing the domain used in Knative.
+This doc explains how to set up ExternalDNS within a Knative cluster using Google Cloud DNS to automate the process of publishing the Knative domain.

 ## Prerequisite